-- Measures to achieve the targeted deep soil areas and canopy trees across the site area. - Strategies to retain and enhance existing site vegetation where appropriate. - The use of a locally common and climate adaptive landscape palette and vegetation selection. - A maintenance plan for the proposed green cover. - Any measures to improve the public realm interfaces adjacent the site.
+- Measures to achieve the targeted green cover across the site area (or equivalent vertical area), which may comprise canopy trees, green roofs, landscaped podiums, green walls, etc. - Strategies to retain and enhance existing site vegetation where possible. - The use of a locally common and climate adaptive landscape palette and vegetation selection. - A maintenance plan for the proposed green cover. - Any measures to improve the public realm interfaces adjacent to the site.